SamDamDing/Blader/README.md

 # Blader
 ## By ark_ryl
-Generate Halo 3 .shader files from FBX files.
+Generate (as of now, empty) Halo 3 .shader files from FBX files.

 ## How to Use
 + Export desired FBX file from your 3d software of choice